OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 November 2015.md

 - **Salted water** assists detox and liver function; warm salted water should be taken in the morning, and additional glasses after iodine intake.
 - Overdose of iodine is very difficult.
 - Iodine can combat diseases including **AIDS**, **Ebola**, plague, chickenpox, measles.
-- Iodine serves as an antidote to the effects of the **frequency fence**.
 - Clean terrain (low toxicity, no microbes) reduces vulnerability to control mechanisms.
 - People will experience stronger willpower as they detox and restore health.
-- Iodine also protects against radiation and supports metabolism and energy by feeding glands and every cell.

 ---